-Revenue grew modestly in 2020, with new funding from senior governments to help offset the impacts of the pandemic resulting in an increase of \$57.9 million from 2019 to 2020.
-This was \$88.3 million higher than originally budgeted.
+Modest growth was expected again in 2020, but new funding from senior governments to help offset the impacts of the pandemic resulted in an estimated increase of \$46.0 million from 2019 to 2020.
+This was \$41.9 million higher than originally budgeted.